 Adam Carr (b.
 1981, Chester, UK) is a Curator, Writer and Educator.
 Since 2004 he has curated over 70 exhibitions worldwide and a large number of his texts have been published by major museums, galleries and publications.
-As Senior Lecturer, he teaches Fine Art; History of Art and Museum Studies; and Exhibition Studies at Liverpool John Moores University, UK.
-He is also currently a guest lecturer for School for Curatorial Studies, Venice.
+He is currently Acting Programme Leader for the BA Fine Art programme at Liverpool John Moores University and Senior Lecturer in History of Art and Museum Studies.
+He is also currently a guest lecturer for School for Curatorial Studies, Venice, Italy and the online plaftorm Collecteurs Academy who are based in New York.

 Carr has curated exhibitions for Castello di Rivoli, Museum of Contemporary Art, Torino; Kadist Art Foundation, Paris; ICA, London; e-flux, New York; MOSTYN I Wales; Nomas Foundation, Rome; Depart Foundation, Los Angeles; Artissima, Turin; Midway Contemporary Art, Minneapolis and Arezzo City Arts Festival.
 In addition, he has served as a guest curator for Francesca Minini, Milan; Yvon Lambert, Paris; Artissima, Turin; T293, Naples; Meessen de Clerq, Brussels; Sies + Höke, Dusseldorf; Johann Konig, Berlin; Frutta, Rome; josegarcia, mx, Mexico City; Norma Mangione, Turin; Rodolphe Janssen, Brussels, among many others.

 Carr currently holds a number of guest curatorial positions worldwide.
 He has recently curated ‘Other People Place’ a solo exhibition of the work of Ryan Gander, which opened at Nuno Centeno, Porto in June, 2021.
-In addition, he has recently curated ‘1-31’, an exhibition for Collecteurs, New York which was presented from January 2020 and remains open indefinitely.
-‘POST-IT: COLOMBIA’, an exhibition that he curated, opened in September 2019 at Espacio Mango, a new gallery space and exhibition programme he co-founded in Bogota, Colombia.
-He is currently working on a new gallery space and exhibition programme opening in Liverpool, UK later in 2021 as well as a number of group exhibitions taking place internationally: ‘By Bike’, ‘Caine’s Arcade’ and ‘4-4-2’.
+‘1-31’, a group exhibition curated for Collecteurs, NY remains open indefinitely.
+He is currently working on a new gallery space and exhibition programme opening in Liverpool, UK later in 2022 as well as a number of group exhibitions taking place internationally.
+‘Type 01’, a group exhibition he is curating, opens at FF Projects, san pedro, garza garcia, Mexico in 2023.

 From 2012 to 2017 he was Head of Exhibitions / Curator at MOSTYN I Wales (UK), Wales’ largest contemporary visual arts centre where he curated solo exhibitions of the work of Amalia Pica, Ryan Gander, Annette Kelm, Keith Arnatt, Kris Martin, Camille Henrot, Bedwyr Williams, Sean Edwards and Nina Beier, among others, as well numerous group exhibitions including ‘Return Journey’, ‘Y O U’ and ‘Dear Portrait’.
 His programme of exhibitions at MOSTYN also featured the ‘History Series’, a sequence of group shows he conceived and curated – with support from Heritage Lottery Fund and Arts Council, Wales – that investigated the rich heritage of MOSTYN’s building and the surrounding area, and used that history as starting points for the making of exhibitions in the present.
 He also initiated the ‘Uprisings’ programme, giving many artists their first solo exhibition in a UK institution.